aalexandr6/E-Commerce/README.md

 - `models` - The code for the database models is located here.
 This file is imported into `api` folder.

 - `seeds` - The code to seed the database with test data is located here.
 This file is imported into `server.js`.

+## DOTENV

+zero-dependency module that loads environment variables from a .env file into process.env.

+## MySQL2

+MySQL client for Node.js with focus on performance.
+Supports prepared statements, non-utf8 encodings, binary log protocol, compression, ssl much more.

 ## Sequelize